Paul in front of the installation 'The Chemistry of Molecular Clouds' 2015

 As I wrote at the outset, underlying these events are the processes of Life and its meaning within a greater physical environment.
 My researches are currently pointing towards the agency of photons (light) and how they 'stack spin'** into the substantiation and morphologies of the physical world.
-In turn, this informs us what it is that we are that what determines the nature of that which we inhabit.
+In turn, this informs us 'what it is that we are' and what determines the nature of the universe that we inhabit.
 This can be loosely described as 'Charge Field Theory' and has been interpreted creatively in many ways throughout history.
 In the novel by Arthur Machen it is 'The Great God Pan' (1894), von Reichenbach's 'Odic Incandescence' (1788-1869), Bergen's 'Elan Vital' (1907) and Reich's 'Orgone' (1897-1957).
-I follow these researches, not in any mystical sense (and certainly not to position a moral imperative) but as an attempt to more fully understand descriptively these phenomena and pragmatically how they could be applied.
+I follow these researches, not in any mystical sense (and certainly not to position a moral imperative!) but as an attempt to more fully understand descriptively these phenomena and pragmatically how they could be applied.

 Regarding my artworks on astronomy; I am researching how the comprehension and optical presence of the night sky has been (and can be) alluded to.
 In essence these works function as star maps.
 However, these are maps that navigate the conceptual landscape of contemporary cosmology.
 In particular, those skyscapes marked as 'terra incognita' or even 'terra prohibetur'.
 Informing and inspiring these are (for instance) the forgotten physics of Walter Ritz' Light Ballistic Theory (1912), Miles Mathis' 'Un-Unified Field', the pluralities of Pierre Borel (1657), the plasma morphologies of the Electric Universe and the biological interpretations of Sir Fred Hoyle's Panspermia theory.
 Currently I am reading the history of the theory of the inhabitable Sun.
 Prevalent from the time of Herschel to the early 20th century with the writings of George Woodward Warder (1848-1947).
 Please see my Cipango website for more on these theories.